Thursday, September 8, 2011

 Be courteous to those around you

 Don’t ever use your phone during a screening, whether for talking, texting or just letting it ring.
 Just don’t.
 Refrain from talking or whispering with your seatmates.
 Don’t wear too much perfume.
+Don't kick the seats of those in front of you.
 Remember, you're sharing the theatre space with many others.

 If there’s a Q&A, stay and ask good questions